Why Should You Not Stop SIP When Stock Market is Down?

 About Anupama Deshpande

-Anupama is a Co-Founder of CodeForBanks.com.
-She is an MBA (Finance) and Chartered Financial Analyst (CFA).
+Anupama is an MBA (Finance) and Chartered Financial Analyst (CFA).
 She also carries a Fellowship degree in Life Insurance Sector and is a Master of Computer Application (MCA).
 She is an expert in Finance Field with an experience of over 18 years on different managerial positions in finance industry including Stock Market, Depository and Mutual Fund Sectors.
 Apart from that she has remained for few years in the field of marketing as well.
 Her suggestions and advice for investments have been very useful to many people.

 Her vast interest & expertise in the field of finance have encouraged her to write the articles so that others can also get benefitted out of them.
 She never loses any opportunity to learn and be creative.
 She is a valuable asset for CodeForBanks.com & important resource to all those around her.